dotnet/sdk/src/Compatibility/Microsoft.DotNet.PackageValidation/ReadMe.md

     }
 ```

-## Validation Against Baseline Package Version
+### Validation Against Baseline Package Version

-Package Validation helps to validate the latest version of the package with a previous released stable version of the package.
-This is an opt in feature.
-The user will need to add the ```EnablePackageBaselineValidation``` to the csproj.
+Package Validation can also help validating a user's library project against a previous released stable version of the package.
+In order to use this feature, the user will need to add the ```EnablePackageBaselineValidation``` to their project.

 Package validation will detect any breaking changes on any of the shipped target frameworks and will also detect if any target framework support has been dropped.

-eg Tom works on the AdventureWorks.Client NuGet package.
-They want to make sure that they don't accidentally make breaking changes so they configure their project to instruct the package validation tooling to run API compatibility on the previous version of the package.
+For example consider the following scenario: Tom works on the AdventureWorks.Client NuGet package.
+They want to make sure that they don't accidentally make breaking changes so they configure their project to instruct package validation tooling to run API compatibility against the previous version of the package.

 ```csproj
 <Project Sdk="Microsoft.NET.Sdk">